A message from the Chairman of

 For this Project three artists were invited to respond to the blank space left in John Hutton’s engraved west screen following the damage by vandals in January 2020.
 The last installation is by Abigail Reynolds, who has a studio in St Ives, Cornwall.
 She has been working on her installation with Coventry Young Carers and the Cathedral arts team.

 In the new work, Abigail is thinking about the attempt to enter the sacred space of the Cathedral by breaking the glass screen.
 She re-imagines the broken panel as an opening door - an invitation to enter.
 Cleverly, the installation seems to move as you gaze upon it.
+“The broken panel showed a traditional image of an angel in human form.
+An angel represents a portal to a different plane of consciousness and might also be imagined simply as an opening.

 I am thinking of the shafts of light which pierce the sacred space of the Cathedral.
 They make slanting shapes on the tapestry wall, like opening doors that move with the light.”